 The limited availability of fossil raw materials and the increasing energy demand require a more intensive use of the great potentials of biomass in the future.
 In this context, especially linked conversion pathways for the energetic and substantial utilization of biomass, a so-called cascaded utilization, are a promising approach.

 Even plant residues and waste materials can be used for the production of energy and raw materials in integrated biorefineries by means of innovative biotechnological treatments.

-BIOREFINERY2021, funded by the German Federal Ministry for Education and Research (BMBF), is a „Two-Stage“ project with Phase I (2009-2012) followed by Phase II (2013-2015).
+BIOREFINERY2021, funded by the German Federal Ministry for Education and Research (BMBF), is a „Two-Stage“ project with Phase I (2009-2012) followed by Phase II (2013-2015) and Phase III (2016-2017).
 Objectives of the cluster are the forced development of innovative and realistic concepts for a biorefinery and their realization in lab and pilot scale.
 Under the guidance of the Hamburg University of Technology (TUHH) the cluster-partners from academia and industry have identified two main elements for the development of an economically and ecologically beneficial biorefinery concept: Preparation of high-quality raw materials for the chemical industry and the efficient utilization of side product streams.
 The material use of the valuable substance lignin from lignocelluloses represents a useful opportunity to achieve these targets.